laurence-myers/tcat/README.md

 - Automatically allow built-in AngularJS filters, like `date`.
 - Expose the `$event` local for event-handling directives.
 - Process directives in order of priority.
-- Generate "if" statements for `ng-if`, to support compiling TS with strict null checks enabled.